g-savitha/portfolio/content/en/posts/sync-fork-with-original-git.md

 title: "Syncing Git Fork with Original Repository"
 date: 2020-09-11T11:30:29+05:30
 draft: false
-meta:
-  image: # url to image.
-Important for blog listing and seo
-  description: This article helps you in pulling changes into your forked repository from the original one.
 featured: false # feature a post in homepage
 tableofcontents: true # whether to generate ToC
 tags: [git, tools, ci-cd]